 We camped often, so I got to spent hours wandering the woods or jungles freely, attuning to myself through nature and communing with the faeries and the subtle realms.
 I constructed and tended to faerie homes and brought the Fae Folk gifts before learning this is an actual thing, a true and ancient tradition.
 Their gentle presence has kindly graced my life since.

 I experimented with stuffing aromatic plant matter (along with an occasional poor worm (so sorry, worms!)) into jars hoping they would turn into something.
 What I was trying to make, I did not know.
-Perhaps an was inspiration from a deep soul memory of past witchy-alchemist lives.
+Perhaps an inspiration from a deep soul memory of past witchy-alchemist lives.
 Usually these creations just rotted and I would empty them back to earth with a disappointed sigh.

 Performance and Theatre

 As a teen I discovered the Renaissance Faire and soon after I was working the faire circuit as a performer; singing, dancing, wenching, and telling fairy tales as a mermaid named Syrenia.
-As a shy extrovert, the Ren faire was my ‘gateway drug’ to the theatre world.
+As a shy extrovert, or an introvert with extrovert longings, the Ren faire was my ‘gateway drug’ to the theatre world.
 At the faires I found a community of people all playing together fantastically in my favorite place, the forest!
 That’s what I was in it for, playing.
 And the forest.
 I did not dream of fame and fortune as an actress, I was far too shy for that.
 I just wanted to dress up and play.
 Plus hitting the road suited the gypsy in me.

 After giving up the faire circuit, I remained enamored of the theatre and stayed in it for the ‘love of the grease paint,’ as the expression goes.
 I performed extensively in Chicago with two women, Anna Brown and Kiki Ciecielski, in our edgy, hilarious, critically acclaimed cabaret art group Somebody’s Daughters.
 Following the group’s dissolution a stint in California included graduate school and an independent film, Kuksu.
 Then a good 18 years of teaching acting, writing for theatre, puppeteering, and directing live performance.